 As the old saying goes, necessity is the mother of invention.
 Quite literally this is how the company I currently run got started.
 It’s a medical device business that was founded by an ENT surgeon.
 He used to make twice-yearly humanitarian trips.
-For months before each trip, he and his team would fundraise so that they could purchase the expensive and specialized testing equipment needed while they were there.
+For months before each trip, he and his team would fundraise so that they could purchase the expensive and specialized hearing screening equipment needed while they were there.
 They would then donate and leave it behind at the clinics they visited.
 But upon each return trip, he often found this equipment damaged or missing.
 Or worse, it went unused because of a shortage of professionals trained on how to operate the units.
 Frustrated by what he saw, he thought there had to be a better way.

 Something else was happening at that same time.
 He was struck by the prolific use of mobile devices in these developing countries.
 Entire nations seemed to completely skip the landline stage and jumped straight to digital.
 In 2002 one-in-ten people in Uganda owned a mobile phone.
 Today, cell phones are as common there as they are in the United States.
 Could the same hold true for how some specialized medical testing was performed?
 Could entire populations bypass conventional tools and move right to more modern technologies?
 With the advances being made in mobile device technology, we think this is possible and are seeing evidence of it occurring today.
 A great example is what is happening right now in the field of audiology.